hwpengTristin/DRSA-Exo2Ego-VideoSynthesis/README.md

     <img src="./examples/pair3_lr.gif" width=33%>
 </p>

+Some videos in the DSO ExoEgo dataset reveal the complete facial appearance of participants (without mask or hat).
+In order to safeguard participant privacy, such videos have been withheld from public release.

+The DSO ExoEgo dataset is available for download via both Google Drive and Baidu Cloud to facilitate accessibility.

 ## Experiments Results

 Transformation of video from exocentric to egocentric viewpoints using various methods on the Assembly101 dataset.
 Upper part: method with target-view cues.
 Bottom part: method without target-view cues.